 The Work Counts team is made up of respected experts in the IPS field who have sector-wide and international relationships.
 These include leading development centres, including the IPS Employment Center (USA), the Centre for Mental Health (UK) and the Queensland Centre for Mental Health Research (Australia).

-They are a passionate team who believe that employment supports recovery and brings benefits for the person, employers and the health system when people are able to retain or return to work.
+We are a passionate team who believe that employment supports recovery and brings benefits for people, employers and the health system when people are able to retain or return to work.

 The International IPS Learning Community

 In December 2017, New Zealand joined the International IPS Learning Community to improve our implementation of evidence-based practices in employment support, to learn from other countries, and to share experiences.
 The process of joining the community was led by Work Counts, in partnership with the Ministry of Health and Social Development.

 The learning community has evolved over the past 16 years and now has members from the United States, Italy, the Netherlands, Spain, Canada, England and New Zealand.

 The community includes IPS trainers, mental health leaders, family leaders and employers who all work together to better the way employment support services operate to improve people’s lives.